electron/electron/docs/api/app.md

 ### `app.commandLine.appendArgument(value)`

-* `value` String - The argument to append to the command line
+* `value` string - The argument to append to the command line

 Append an argument to Chromium's command line.
 The argument will be quoted correctly.